iniakunhuda/laravel-multi-tenant/README.md

 ## Introduction

 A robust multi-tenant eCommerce platform built with Laravel and Vue.js using a multi-database tenancy architecture.
 This application provides strict data isolation between tenants (stores) by using separate databases for each tenant.
-You can add subdomain in localhost or use valet.
+You can add subdomain in localhost or use Laravel Valet.

 ### Features